kumbulanit/t-sql/tech company/untitled/Module 15 - Executing Stored Procedures/Lesson2_Passing_Parameters_to_Stored_Procedures.md

     WHERE d.IsActive = 1
       AND (@DepartmentID IS NULL OR e.DepartmentID = @DepartmentID);

-    -- Calculate median salary using a more complex query WITH SalaryRanked AS (
+    -- Calculate median BaseSalary using a more complex query WITH SalaryRanked AS (
         SELECT
             BaseSalary,